pen-lang/pen/README.md

 Currently, Pen does not use [delimited continuations](https://en.wikipedia.org/wiki/Delimited_continuation) for the following reasons.

 - Traditional continuations are necessary For Pen's use cases
-- Delimited continuations require heap allocations although the second-class continuations used in Pen do not.
+- Delimited continuations require heap allocations although the second-class continuations do not.

 ### Reference counting GC